What is Vietnamese Coffee?

 After the Third Wave of coffee, the role of robusta has begun to be questioned.
 It is no longer just a mass-produced coffee that is only consumed because it is easier to grow and cheaper to buy; instead, people have begun to appreciate robusta for its unique taste that isn’t inferior to that of arabica, just different.
 Robusta has a lot of nutty and chocolate-like flavor notes that would otherwise be highly coveted in arabica coffee but are overlooked simply because it isn’t robusta.

-A revolution in the coffee industry is happening regarding robusta, and it is beginning to be seen as just as desirable—or sometimes more—than arabica beans.
-Vietnam has been a great driver for this, as coffee from Vietnam is the second largest producer of coffee in the world.
+A revolution in the coffee industry is happening regarding robusta, and we’re proud to be pioneering the Vietnamese coffee movement.
+Robusta is beginning to be seen as just as desirable—or sometimes more—than arabica beans.
+Vietnam has been a great driver for this, as Vietnam is the second largest producer of coffee in the world.
 Thanks to this, people all over the world are starting to see robusta in a new light with more varieties of robusta being produced these days.

 Let’s take a look at some of the characteristics of robusta and arabica beans to get a clearer picture of how they are different from each other: